majkinetor/posher/README.rst

 For this to work the machine IP (or glob ``*``) must be specified in the  ``TrustedHosts`` parameter in the WinRM client settings::

     Set-Item WSMan:\localhost\Client\TrustedHosts * -Force

+Once you are happy with the machines those should be deployed to the share.
+For this purpose Vagrant metadata json is crafted that among other things provides option to version remote boxes so that users can see when those boxes they use are later updated during ``vagrant up`` command.
+Developers can use those boxes but to provide access to them manual intervention of ``Vagrantfile`` is required to specify exact machine names - simply replace dynamic ruby hash ``$machines`` with static version listing machine names.

 More info
 ---------